Code Used in this Tutorial Available

 than adding the arms.

 - Enter Group Name as right_gripper

 - Let Kin.
 Search Resolution and Kin.
 Search Timeout stay at their default values.

-- Click on the Save and Add Links button.
+- Click on the Add Links button.

 - Choose all links that start with right_gripper and add them to the list of Selected Links on the right hand side.